Our Services

 Helpful Resources

-Do not stop it abruptly; instead, arrange a prompt medical review to check blood levels, screen for interactions, consider safer alternatives if needed, and seek urgent care for severe abdominal pain, jaundice, unusual bleeding, confusion, or worsening seizures.
-There are several factors to consider; see the complete guidance below for critical details that can shape your next steps.
+Never stop divalproex abruptly.
+Instead, schedule a prompt medical review to check blood levels, screen for drug interactions, and evaluate safer alternatives if appropriate.
+Seek emergency care immediately for severe abdominal pain, jaundice (yellowing skin or eyes), unusual bruising or bleeding, confusion, or worsening seizures.

 This guide walks you through the scientific facts about divalproex, what problems are common, when to worry, and what to do next.